-15 NORTHBANK CRESCENT is a midsized extended semi-detached house of 109m², built sometime between 1950 and 1966.
-It was last sold for £169,000 in June 2021, which was around 23% below the average June 2021 detached price in the Redcar and Cleveland local authority area.
+15 NORTHBANK CRESCENT is a midsized extended semi-detached house of 109m², built sometime between 1950 and 1966, which could now be worth an estimated £196,291.
+It was last sold for £169,000 in June 2021, which was around 27% above the average June 2021 semi-detached price in the Redcar and Cleveland local authority area.
 The most recent EPC inspection was November 2015, where the current energy rating was E, and the potential energy rating was C.

 Land registry data shows four sales for 15 NORTHBANK CRESCENT since 1st January 1995.
-The below table shows the price paid for the four sales, along with the average detached price in the Redcar and Cleveland local authority area for the corresponding sale date.
-All of the four 15 NORTHBANK CRESCENT sales were for below the average price.
+The below table shows the price paid for the four sales, along with the average semi-detached price in the Redcar and Cleveland local authority area for the corresponding sale date.
+The four 15 NORTHBANK CRESCENT sales were a mix of above the average price, and roughly equal to the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 Date | Price | HPI Price | Variation from HPI |